Happy's Place: Critical response

 The review aggregator website Rotten Tomatoes reported a 73% approval rating with an average rating of 5.8/10, based on 11 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 60 out of 100 based on 8 critics, indicating "mixed or average" reviews.

 Accolades

-Reba McEntire as Bobbie for Happy's Place was nominated Favorite Female TV Star (Family) category for 2025 Kids' Choice Awards.
+Reba McEntire as Bobbie for Happy's Place was nominated in the Favorite Female TV Star (Family) category for the 2025 Kids' Choice Awards.